tagion/tagion/docs/gov/intro/index.md

 # Introduction

 Welcome to the governance development- and documentation-pages of the Tagion network.
-(For an overview of what Tagion "is", have a look at the website [tagion.org](https://tagion.org) or read the [Technical Concept Paper](https://www.tagion.org/resources/tagion-whitepaper.pdf))
+(For an overview of what Tagion "is", have a look at the website [tagion.org](https://tagion.org))

 Here, you will find the current state of ideas and deliberation regarding Tagion's governance.

 We have chosen to publish these ideas throughout their development process because we want the evolution of the network to be shaped by the collective will of its "community" (the meaning of this and other terms will be specified in the [glossary](./glossary)).
 The only guiding principles that should always be adhered to are the values outlined in the Tagion ["Manifesto"](./manifesto).
+(In previous publications - Technical, Concept and Tokenomics Papers - some ideas had already been sketched and described.
+If you are interested in the history of our thinking you can find these in our [archive](./archive))

 :::tip[The _Tagion Governance Manifesto_]